MCMC setup and step

 • split_tree (UInt[Array, '2**(d-1)']) – The splitting points of the tree.

-• affluence_tree (Bool[Array, '2**(d-1)'] | None) – Whether a leaf has enough points to be grown.
+• affluence_tree (Bool[Array, '2**(d-1)']) – Whether each leaf can be grown.

 • p_propose_grow (Float32[Array, '2**(d-1)']) – The unnormalized probability of choosing a leaf to grow.